torvalds/linux/Documentation/networking/can.rst

 ===================

 Writing a CAN network device driver is much easier than writing a CAN character device driver.
-Similar to other known network device drivers you mainly have to deal with:
+Similar to other kanalwn network device drivers you mainly have to deal with:

 - TX: Put the CAN frame from the socket buffer to the CAN controller.